 After identifying our median employee, we calculated that employee's annual total compensation for 2023 utilizing the same methodology used to calculate the total compensation of Mr. Trevisan as reflected in the "Summary Compensation Table" above.
 Based on such calculation, our median employee's annual total compensation was \$167,361, which amount is inclusive of the individual's annualized base salary for 2023, the grant date value of an RSU award granted in 2023, actual short-term incentive cash payment, and the Company's Section 401(k) matching contribution.
-The resulting ratio of our Chief Executive Officer's annual total compensation of all of our employees is approximately 22.43:1.
+The resulting ratio of our Chief Executive Officer's annual total compensation to the median of the annual total compensation of all of our employees is approximately 22.43:1.